no one deals like we do!

 HIKING, CANOEING AND BIRD WATCHING

-Located on Florida's southern tip, an hour from Miami, the 615,000-hectare park is the third largest national park in the contiguous U.S. (after Yellowstone and Death Valley).
-And it's the only park in our hemisphere that's an International Biosphere Reserve, a World Heritage Site and a Wetland of International Importance.
+Located on the southern tip of Florida, an hour from Miami, Everglades National Park is the third largest national park in the contiguous U.S. (after Yellowstone and Death Valley).
+The 615,000-hectare Everglades park is the only park in the northern hemisphere that is an International Biosphere Reserve, a World Heritage Site and a Wetland of International Importance.

 Everglades National Park sign.
 Florida.